NaoyaFukada/ratemypeer/README.md

 - **Top Reviewers**:
   - The application includes a leaderboard showcasing the top reviewers based on:
     - The average ratings of their reviews and assessments submitted.

+## Key Technologies Used:

+- **Laravel**: The application leverages Laravel's robust features for building scalable web applications, including:

+  - **Routing**: Used to define and manage routes, ensuring seamless navigation between pages.
+  - **Blade Templating**: Provides HTML sanitization and facilitates clean, organized, and reusable views.
+  - **Migrations**: Simplifies database schema creation and modification using PHP.
+  - **Seedings**: Automatically inserts default data into the database for testing purposes.
+  - **Models**: Acts as a bridge between the frontend and backend by representing database tables as classes and records as instances.
+Eloquent ORM, Laravel's built-in ORM, makes it easier to interact with the database.
+  - **Controllers**: Handles the logic for processing user input, interacting with models, and returning appropriate views.
+  - **Pagination**: Enables the efficient handling and display of large datasets by breaking them into manageable chunks, with navigation controls for better user experience.

+- **Bootstrap**: CSS Library used for responsive and intuitive UI design.

+- **SQlite**: Relational database management system that uses SQL to interact with the database.

+- **Font Awesome**: Used for icons.